core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 2. Defining policies for authorizing the joining of its OSCORE groups.
 Such policies can be enforced locally by the Group Manager, or by a third party in a trust relation with the Group Manager and entrusted to enforce join policies on behalf of the Group Manager.

-3. Driving the join process to add new endpoints as group members.
+3. Handling the join process to add new endpoints as group members.

 4. Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.